1x-eng/blog/content/posts/cipher.md

 # Noticing Patterns in My Own Thoughts: An Exploration with Cipher 🧩

-> When I'm still, patterns sometimes emerge.
-Seeing those patterns can lead to a quieter understanding. 🤔
+> Within stillness, patterns emerge; within patterns, a quiet understanding.

 There are times when life feels like a rush, a constant flow of information and tasks.
 It's easy to find myself just reacting, moving from one thing to the next without much pause.
 I sometimes wonder if I'm just skimming the surface, missing connections and not fully understanding what's happening around me, or even within my own thoughts.